ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 </table>list(Asian_filter.Asian_filter = "Is this an Asian respondent?",
     AGE_BAND.AGE_BAND = "What is your age band?", DEGREE.DEGREE = "Degree (yes/no)",
     GENDER.NA = NA_character_, BLOODS_5.BLOODS_5 = "The thought of providing a blood sample makes me anxious")
-[1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nNA\nThe thought of providing a blood sample makes me anxious"

 ```
 Joining, by = "predictor"